Chapter Librarian & Resources Manager

 Allison, her wife Debbie, and son Isaac, enjoy playing outside, game nights and trips to the beach.

-When her youngest came out as a transgender young man at age 20, Jacquie reached out to PFLAG for support and education.
+When her son came out as a transgender young man at age 20, Jacquie reached out to PFLAG for support and education.
 Her son went on to graduate magna cum laude and is currently researching graduate schools, while working as a social worker and crisis counselor.

 Our PFLAG chapter is celebrating our 25th anniversary this year in 2020.
 Bruce has been involved in our chapter's administration and strategic planning from early in our chapter's history.
 He has just trained our new Treasurer in the management of our finances and reporting requirements as well as the administrative filings with our national headquarters and the government.